Money Smarts Blog

 At this stage, kids are becoming more independent and developing new skills all the time.
 This is a great time to teach your kid(s) about types of money, buying things, and banking.

-Money Naming Game: In addition to the money cheat sheet, lay out coins and teach your kid(s) their names and worth.
-You can try this with paper money too after showing them 100 cents equal one dollar.
+Money naming game: Lay out coins and teach your kid(s) their names and worth.
+You can try this with paper cash after showing them 100 cents equal one dollar.
 Keep an eye out to prevent anyone from swallowing coins!
 After some practice, ask your kid what each coin or bill is called and what it’s worth whenever you spend in cash.

-Playing Store: Get basic items: toys, candy, fruit, stickers, etc. and have your kid set up a store booth.
+Playing store: Get basic items like toys, candy, fruit, stickers, etc. and have your child set up a store booth.
 Have them place values on the items and make pretend money to pay with.
 Your kid will learn about prices of goods and how people buy things.
+Float Teller Megan Q. got her two boys (ages 4 and 6) the Melissa and Doug money playset for Christmas.
+Since it's about the size of a real cash drawer, she's excited for them to practice their counting skills.
+They had a dollar store cash register and still love playing with it!

-Bank Visit: Bring your kids with you to open a savings account in their name.
+Credit union visit: Bring your kids in to open a Balance Builder Savings Crew account in their name.
 Teach the concept of interest and how money will grow simply by leaving it in the bank.
 Get a piggy bank for home so your kid can start saving their money in a fun way, and deposit the money into their account when it’s full.

 TWEENS (9 TO 12 YEARS):

-Kids don’t grow as much at this stage, but their minds continue to develop.
+Although kids don’t grow as much at this stage, their minds continue to develop.
 Kids this age focus on integrating with society and the world around them.
-Teach them that their choices matter and how they impact their lives.
+Teach them that their choices matter and how those choices can impact their lives.

-When we chatted with Jennifer Claeys, mom of two and an IHMVCU Member Service Representative, we learned cash is no longer king for this up and coming generation.
-He’d rather use his mom’s card instead of cash.
+When we chatted with mom of two and Milan Branch UMSR Jennifer C., we learned cash is no longer king for this up and coming generation.
+Her son would rather use his mom’s card instead of cash.
 In fact, any cash he does get ends up in his little sister’s piggy bank (lucky her).
 Jennifer decided to offer her son a prepaid debit card that she can add to whenever he earns money.
 Added bonus, she no longer worries about her son making unauthorized gaming purchases on her card since he has a card of his own.

 Make it fun: